thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 ## Non-Goals

 * Add multi-tenancy to Thanos Ruler.
-It's not needed.
-One will still be able to point their Ruler to the multi-tenant Query Frontend, effectively making it multi-tenant.
 * Implement cross-tenant querying.
 It poses the question about how to track metrics of a multi-tenant query, probably requiring new logic for query splitting and/or separation of the concepts of query initiator tenant and query target tenants.
 To exemplify: if tenant A executes a query touching their own data and tenant B data (imagine a label matcher `tenant_id=~"A|B"`), how does Thanos export a request duration metric about this query?
 This is out of scope and an specific proposal can be created for it.

 ## How